What's the first step?

 On Election Day voting must last from at least 7:00am—7:00pm, although individual polling places may be ordered to stay open later by a judge.
 As long as you are in line at the time the polls close, you must be allowed to vote.

 What if I work on Election Day or during Early Voting?

 If you don’t vote during Early Voting, your employer may be required to give you paid time off to vote on Election Day.
 However, your employer only has to give you paid time off if you don’t have two hours outside of mandatory work hours to vote.
 If you work an 8-hour shift, for example 9:00am-5:00pm, your employer doesn’t have to give you PTO to vote because there are two hours outside of work time, 7:00-9:00am or 5:00-7:00pm, that the polls will still be open for you to vote.

 Where do I vote?

 Throughout Early Voting, you can vote anywhere in your county.
 If you identify as LGBTQ+, this may be a good time to vote as you can try to choose polling places that are either LGBTQ+ friendly or located in LGBTQ+ friendly areas.
 The state is only required to provide 24-hours’ notice before making changes to polling locations during Early Voting, so you should double-check polling locations the day before you go to vote.

-You should double-check polling locations with your county’s Elections Administrator.
-You can find your Elections Administrator by clicking the link for your county here.
+You should double-check polling locations with your county’s Elections Official.
+You can find your Elections Official by clicking the link for your county here.